mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 behavior.
 All of them, the core store and all the layers must implement the same interface, in this case the store interface.
-This way, from the outside, there is no difference between our core store without layers, or our core Store with 1000 layers on top of it.
+This way, from the outside, there is no difference between our core store without layers, or our core store with 1000 layers on top of it.

 ![layers](/blog/2020-02-26-layered-store-and-struct-embedding/layers.png)